cch71/T27Website/content/policy/prohibited-items.md

 > Prohibited Items for boys at any scouting activity
 >
 > - Cellphones
-> - Radio’s, TV’s or electronic games
+> - Radio's, TV's or electronic games
 > - Aerosol products
 > - Lighters or tobacco products
 > - Alcohol or illegal substances